 What & why?
-Current Policy Proposed Policy 159 from the receipt of the Request for Tenancy Approval.
-The PHA may offer up to two reinspections for a prequalifying unit inspection.
-Vacant Units with No Attached RTA For prequalifying unit inspections, the PHA will inspect one-bedroom units and smaller with the assumption that no children under the age of six will reside in the unit.
-For prequalifying unit inspections of units with two or more bedrooms, the PHA will inspect the unit with the assumption that a child under the age of six may reside in the unit.
-Prequalifying unit inspections cannot be utilized by households that are required to use portions of the unit as sleeping areas.
-Vacant Units with an Attached RTA Prequalifying unit inspections will be completed for vacant units for which an RTA has been submitted but has been unable to be approved within 5 business days of submission.
-Households may utilize a pre-qualifying inspection if intending to use portions of the unit as a sleeping area.
-Occupied Units with an Attached RTA Prequalifying unit inspections will be completed for occupied units for which an RTA has been submitted but has been unable to be approved within 5 business days of submission.
-If the RTA is not approved for an occupied unit, the prequalifying unit inspection will be voided.
-Households may utilize a pre-qualifying inspection if intending to use portions of the unit as a sleeping area.
-Occupied Units without an Attached RTAA PHA will not complete a prequalifying inspection.
+Current Policy Proposed Policy 159 from the receipt of the Request for Ten Approval. ancy The PHA may offer up to two reinspect prequalifying unit inspection. ions for a Vacant Units with No Attached RTA For prequalifying unit inspections, the inspect one-bedroom units and smaller assumption that no children under the will reside in the unit. with the For prequalifying unit inspections of un or more bedrooms, the PHA will inspec with the assumption that a child under six may reside in the unit. t the unit Prequalifying unit inspections cannot b households that are required to use po unit as sleeping areas.
+Vacant Units with an Attached RTA Prequalifying unit inspections will be c vacant units for which an RTA has been but has been unable to be approved wi business days of submission. n submitted Households may utilize a pre-qualifying if intending to use portions of the unit area.
+Occupied Units with an Attached RTA Prequalifying unit inspections will be conserved units for which an RTA has be submitted but has been unable to be a within 5 business days of submission. en If the RTA is not approved for an occup prequalifying unit inspection will be vo Households may utilize a pre-qualifying if intending to use portions of the unit area.
+Occupied Units without an Attached RT not complete a prequalifying inspection as a sleeping 7/4A PHA will